Video game titans earnings climb as people play at home

 People without jobs might have time for play, but might be more interested in finding work or saving money.
 Working remotely could take a toll on game company productivity.

-Activision Blizzard shares climbed some four per cent in after-market trades, while EA shares slid by about four per cent.
+Activision Blizzard shares climbed some 4 per cent in after-market trades, while EA shares slid by about 4 per cent.

 BOOKMARK THIS: Our comprehensive coverage of the coronavirus outbreak and its developments